moyodancer/Colorado-CompSci-Ugrad.github.io/pages/web_publishing/web_publishing_using_github_io.md

 such as [wordpress](http://wordpress.com) for this purpose, but those systems require maintenance and a server.

+** Note that this solution is not avaialble to private websites, student websites or websites not affilitated with an official function of the University of Colorado.
+OIT has final discretion over approval of forwarding such pages **

 ## An alternative: GitHub static pages

 An alternative is to use [github pages](https://pages.github.com/).